Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

 The complete picture for $\gamma\ne1$ is as follows: The lines $g=0$ and $P=(g,g^{-1})$ define the boundaries of the basin of attraction $A=A_-\bigcup A_+$, where $A_-=\{P|-\infty<g<0,R>g^{-1}\}$, and $A_+=\{P|\infty>g>0,R<g^{-1}\}$.
 The graph $G=(g,R(g))$ of the relevant solution belongs to the closure of $A$, and goes through the points $P_0=(0,4/3)$, $P_-=(-\infty,0)$, and $P_+=(\infty,0)$.
 These points at the boundaries of $A$ are the points of essential singularity of any other (irrelevant) solution with the initial condition $P\in A$, $P\notin A\bigcap G$.
 Namely, if $P\in A_+$, $P\notin A_+\bigcap G$, the solution blows up at $P_0$, and attracts to $P_+$.
 If $P\in A_-$, $P\notin A_-\bigcap G$, the solution blows up at $P_-$, and attracts to $P_0$.

-The above consideration is supported by a numerical study of the Eq.\ (\ref{invariance}).
-In Fig.\ \ref{Fig12}, it is demonstrated how the dynamic viscosity factor $R(g)$ emerges as the attractor of various solutions to the invariance equation (\ref{invariance}) [the case considered corresponds to hard spheres, $\gamma=1/2$].
-The analytical approximation (\ref{approximation}) is also shown in Fig.\ \ref{Fig12} for the sake of comparison.
+The above consideration is supported by a numerical study of (\ref{AnnPhysinvariance}).
+In Fig.~\ref{AnnPhysFig12}, it is demonstrated how the dynamic viscosity factor $R(g)$ emerges as the attractor of various solutions to the invariance equation (\ref{AnnPhysinvariance}) [the case considered corresponds to hard spheres, $\gamma=1/2$].
+The analytical approximation (\ref{approximation}) is also shown in Fig.~\ref{AnnPhysFig12}.
 It provides a reasonable global approximation to the attractor for both positive and negative $g$.
 We conclude with a discussion.

-(i) The main feature of the above example of extending the hydrodynamic description into a highly non-equilibrium and nonlinear domain can be expressed as follows: this is an {\it exact partial summation} of the Chapman-Enskog expansion.
-"Partial" means that the relevant high-speed terms, dominating the other contributions in the limit of the high average velocity, were accounted to all the orders of the original Chapman-Enskog expansion.
-"Exact" means that, though we have used the formally different route, the result is indeed the sum of the relevant sub-series of the original Chapman-Enskog expansion.
-In other words, if we now expand the function $R_{\rm MM}(g)$ (\ref{viscosity}) in powers of $g$, in the point $g=0$, we come back to the corresponding series inside the brackets in the Eq. (\ref{representation}).
-That this is indeed true can be checked up to the few lower orders straightforwardly, though the complete proof requires a more involved analysis, and will be reported elsewhere.
-As the final comment to this point, we would like to stress a certain similarity between the problem considered above and the frequent situations in many-body problems: there is no a single leading {\it term} but instead there is the leading {\it sub-series} of the perturbation expansions, under certain conditions.
+(i) The main feature of the above example of extending the hydrodynamic description into a highly non-equilibrium and nonlinear domain can be expressed as follows: this is an {\it exact partial summation} of the Chapman--Enskog expansion. ``Partial" means that the relevant high-speed terms, dominating the other contributions in the limit of the high average velocity, were accounted to all orders of the original Chapman--Enskog expansion. ``Exact" means that, though we have used the formally different route, the result is indeed the sum of the relevant sub-series of the original Chapman--Enskog expansion.
+In other words, if we now expand the function $R_{\rm MM}(g)$ (\ref{viscosity}) in powers of $g$, around the point $g=0$, we obtain again to the corresponding series inside the brackets in (\ref{representation}).
+That this is indeed true can be checked up to the few lower orders straightforwardly, although the complete proof requires a more involved analysis.
+As the final comment to this point, we would like to stress a certain similarity between the problem considered above and the frequent situations in many-body problems: there is no single leading {\it term}; instead, there is the leading {\it sub-series} of the perturbation expansions, under certain conditions.